The Office of the Ombudsperson follows the principles of impartiality, independence, and confidentiality in all its dealings.

 The office is separate from Oberlin’s other administrative and judicial functions.
-The ombudsperson reports on trends to the Office of the President of the college.
+The ombudsperson reports to the Office of the President of the college.

 The ombuds and mediators do not participate in formal proceedings internal or external to the college.
 Because the ombuds’ services are informal, they are a supplement to, and not a replacement for, the college’s formal processes.